willaboza/Programmable_Colorimeter/README.md

    * Blue LED set to PWM<sub>B</sub>
    * Measure light or B<sub>value</sub>

    Then display RGB triplet values on terminal.
+Display an "error" message if device is not calibrated yet.

 9. Support for periodic T command

    Configures the hardware to send an RGB triplet in 8-bit calibrated format every 0.1 x T seconds, where T = 0..255 or off.
+Want a resolution in units of 0.1 seconds and uses Timer1Isr function to achieve this.
+For example:

+   * periodic 1 --> 100 milliseconds
+   * periodic 100 --> 10 seconds

+   Timer1Isr performs the following steps:

+   * Read Wide Timer 5 (WT5) value
+   * Store value in a global variable
+   * Clear WT5 value
+   * Clear interrupt flag for WT5

 10. LED ON|OFF|Sample commands